 The consultants maintain the technical documentation on the NERSC website.
 NERSC's goal is to provide timely, accurate and thorough information for its users.
 If you find a section of the NERSC website confusing or unclear please let us know so we can improve our site.
 We welcome comments and suggestions pertaining to any documentation: just click on the button to send us feedback about the page you are reading.

 Training and Tutorials

-User Services provides training to help users transition to new technologies and use resources effectively.
+NERSC provides training to help users transition to new technologies and use resources effectively.
 The primary focus is on good web documentation and online tutorials.
-NERSC also holds monthly training classes online and in-person training sessions a few times per year, most often at our facility in Oakland, CA. Training classes, both at LBNL and offsite, can be arranged upon request.
+NERSC also holds monthly training classes online and in-person training sessions a few times per year, most often at our facility in Berkeley, CA. Training classes, both at LBNL and offsite, can be arranged upon request.
 See the NERSC Training Web Page for further details.

 Software installation and support

 The consultants are responsible for installing, maintaining and supporting third-party and public domain software at NERSC.
 This includes applications, libraries, tools and utilities.
 Our goal is to keep software up-to-date, understand our users' needs and evaluate and acquire new software.

 There are different defined levels of support for each software product or package.
 See NERSC Software.